Belphonz/Starve-Style/docs/Global Scope/Naming-Conventions-Namespaces.md

 # Naming Conventions : Namespaces

 If creating a `C++ library`, a `NameSpace` should encapsulate each element.
-As for how to go about naming them, for the outer `NameSpace` they should be name of the library crushed into a 3-5 letter sequence.
+As for how to go about naming them, for the outer `NameSpace` they should be name of the library crushed into a 3-5 characters sequence.
 Example :
 ``` cpp linenums="1"
 #Library Arson